-The money situation in Iran is rather complicated then many of the other countries we travel to.
+The money situation in Iran is rather complicated then many of the other countries we travel to, and definitely something you must learn about and know before going to Iran.
 It is complicated in the way that exchange rates online are not the exchange rates used in the country, that there are two currencies and that your foreign cards won’t work in the country.
 To help you with preparations and setting your Iran travel budget we have explained the money situations you should know before going to Iran down below:

 Exchange rate in Iran: The exchange rates are not corresponding to exchange rates as stated online on for example XE.com, your Euro’s or Dollars are often worth a bit more in the country itself!
 In February 2017 for example €1,- corresponded to 40,000IRR, but online the exchange rate equalled 30,000 IRR.
 On top of all of that, the Iranian Rial is a currency that fluctuates strongly.
 In November 2018 you would get almost 150,000 IRR as the market rate within Iran.

 Iranian Currencies: Well, this is where it gets a bit confusing.
 Iran’s official currency is the Iranian Rial, however, the old currency, Toman, is often the one used as the price.
 The Iranian Rial is worth 10 times as much as the Toman, so 200,000 IRR would be 20,000T for example.
 However, local vendors and shops will often give the price in terms of thousands, for example, 20 Toman or 200 IRR.
 Hence, if you are asking for the price always be sure to ask if the price is in Rial or Toman to avoid confusion.